 Browser mining was much more common 5 or 6 years ago, but the crypto world shifted to mining through graphics cards since.
 Many of the websites that applied these methods were struggling to bring in revenue from advertising, and most of them were in the business of distributing pornography.

 42. 92% of malware is still delivered via email.

 According to the Verizon data breach report and malware statistics available online, 92% of all malware attacks occur through email.

-The most commonly used method of attack is through phishing, a cyber attack that exploits the receivers’ lack of knowledge and/or attention to trick them they are receiving the email from someone else, typically a bank or someone requesting a payment.
+The most commonly used method of attack is phishing, a cyber attack that exploits the receivers’ lack of knowledge and/or attention to trick them they are receiving the email from someone else, typically a bank or someone requesting a payment.

 It is appalling that people still fall for this type of scam.
-We should wise up and realize that the money doesn’t fall from the sky and that we should never pay an “African prince” $1,000 so he can get his inheritance and send us a million bucks after he does.
+We should wise up and realize that money doesn’t fall from the sky and that we should never pay an “African prince” $1,000 so he can get his inheritance and send us a million bucks after he does.
 And if you run a business, make sure to get good spam protection on your email hosting.

 43. 38% of all malicious file extensions are Word, Excel, and PowerPoint files.